clojurists-together/clojuriststogether.org/content/news/2023/July 2023 Project Updates.md

 modules without NixOS.
 Projects like [devenv](https://devenv.sh/) or [home-manager](https://nix-community.github.io/home-manager/) use that approach).
-This is a big change, I don't think I'll be able to finish it in the second half of the roundReport 1 Q2 2023 Funding Round. , but I'll start to work on it.
+This is a big change, I don't think I'll be able to finish it in the second half of the roundReport 1 Q2 2023 Funding Round. , but I'll start to work on it.<br>

+---

+## Clojure Camp: Daniel Higginbotham
+Published 30 June 2023.
+Q2 2023 Funding Round Report 1.

+We are so grateful to Clojurists Together for funding Clojure Camp!
+Our next milestone is to expand our program to include two more study groups,  with two mentors and five students each.
+Over the past month, we’ve focused on clarifying and documenting the systems we’ve been using to effectively run a study group and help people learn Clojure.

+**Accomplishments include:**
+- Conducted weekly study group sessions with our first batch of learners
+- Began migrating ClojoDojo, a study partner pairing app, over to Clojure Camp
+- Made progress on setting up Clojure Camp operations, building out our digital workspaces for knowledge management
+- Documented our curriculum
+- Updated learner exercises<br>

+---

 ## Emmy: Sam Ritchie
 Published 3 July 2023.
 Q2 2023 Funding Round Report 1.

 ### Done in June
 I cut a first release of the